ibm-cloud-docs/netezza/authentication/awsiam_autnentication.md

    | nps_hostname    | Specifies the IP address of your instance.  \n To retrieve `NPS HOSTNAME`:  \n 1.
 Log in to your IBM Cloud account. \n 1.
 Go to **Private endpoints > Service instance details**. \n 1.
 Select your instance.  \n Your instance IP address appears on the page now.|
    | user           | Specifies the username.      |
    | password       | Specifies the password. |

-   Example:

-    ```sql
-    nzsql -host X.XX.XXX.XXX -u admin -pw password
-    Welcome to nzsql, the IBM Netezza SQL interactive terminal.
-    Type:  \h for help with SQL commands
-           \? for help on internal slash commands
-           \g or terminate with semicolon to execute query
-           \q to quit

-    SYSTEM.ADMIN(ADMIN)=>
-    ```
-    {: codeblock}

 1. As an admin, set up the `AWSIAM` external authentication system for initial registration only.